right to life of climate deniers, children in poverty, and future

 hypocrisy.
 Read about living simply and eschewing luxury.
 Read about

-The one and only point of this discussion is to protect the right to life of a
+The main point of this discussion is to protect the right to

 billion children in developing countries.
 If we want to protect their